borkdude/reagami/README.md

 Reagami does NOT support:

 - Auto-rerendering by watching custom atoms.
 Instead you use `add-watch` on regular atoms! :)
+- Local state and form-2 components
+- React hooks (it doesn't use React)

 Reagami uses a very basic patching algorithm explained in [this](TODO) blog post.
 It may become more advanced in the future, but the (fun) point of this